 For all the criticism of plans to expand the World Cup beyond its current 32-team format, a larger tournament would make it even more likely for all the world’s top talents to feature in the biggest international competition around.

-The United States’ failure to qualify isn’t the only example of one of the world’s most exciting players missing out, of course: Pierre-Emerick Aubameyang’s Gabon are out of contention with one round of African qualifying remaining, while Gareth Bale and Alexis Sánchez are among the others staying at home.
+The United States’ failure to qualify isn’t the only example of one of the world’s most exciting players missing out, of course: Pierre-Emerick Aubameyang, Gareth Bale and Alexis Sánchez are among the others staying at home.

-Pulisic is likely to get another opportunity, at least, even if it isn’t one preceded by such a rich vein of form – he is still just 19, after all – but others never got the opportunity, purely due to a combination of nationality and timing.
+Pulisic is likely to get another opportunity, at least, but others never got the opportunity, purely due to a combination of nationality and timing.

 Invariably, many of the great players to miss out on the tournament are African.
-The continent has had five teams in the tournament since 1998 – the same as South America, despite often having five times as many nations competing – so competition has been fierce at the best of times.
+The continent has had only five teams in the tournament since 1998 – the same as South America, despite often having five times as many nations competing.

 Liberia have never been a footballing powerhouse, rarely even making the finals of the Africa Cup of Nations, and this left George Weah in a similar position to Aubameyang: attempting to lift a group of players not used to his own high level.